Maxim-Karpov/lrRNAseq-GAST/Docs/example_demo.md

 ## Step 3 - Check all imports

 To check whether all dependencies are present in your Python environment, and the supplementary functions can be imported successfully, run the first cell of the notebook.
-The bioinformatic_functions.ipynb must be in the same directory as lrRNAseq_GAST_visualiser.ipynb for this to work.
+The bioinformatic_functions.ipynb must be in the same directory as lrRNAseq_TAST_visualiser.ipynb for this to work.
 In case some dependencies are missing, consult the internet on their installation.

 ```
 import pandas as pd